markmahoney/inlretro-backup/README.md

 # The INLretro Cartridge Backup Helper

-A Python-based CLI utility for creating emulatable backups from your own cartridges using the [INLretro dumper-programmer](http://www.infiniteneslives.com/inlretro.php).
+A Python-based CLI for creating emulatable backups from your own cartridges using the [INLretro dumper-programmer](http://www.infiniteneslives.com/inlretro.php).
 The utility does the following:

 1. searches multiple cartridge databases to auto-configure cartridge backups
 2. passes those backup params to the INLretro to dump the game's contents